theam/guides/quality-assurance/README.md

 The first one can be achieved by using integration testing module such as Dropwizard.
 Additionally, other services that the service under testing interacts with, are mocked.

 On the other hand, we can also set up integration tests to hit real endpoints using tools such as RSpec.
-To run integration tests with RSpec it's necessary to build a testing application, for example in Ruby, able to connect to databases, queues, etc and has an http client to perform requests.
-The responses from the services would then be asserted against.
+To run integration tests with RSpec, it's necessary to build a testing application.
+For instance in Ruby, it is possible to connect to databases, queues, etc. In addition it has an http client to perform requests.
+The responses from the services would then be asserted against the expected ones.
 It’s also possible to add tests that make assertions against headers and SSL/TLS certificates.

 All integration tests for different services would be located in the same GIT repository.
 In addition, all QA engineers would create PRs, get their tests reviewed, and then merge those tests into the repository.
 Furthermore, tests can be run against all services at once or a subset of tests can be run against one or more specific services.